intissarMez/wakanda-studio/installation.md

 ### Edit you data model

-Create a `Superhero` dataclass, add the attribute `name` to it and save.
+First, create a `Superhero` dataclass, add the attribute `name` to it and save.

 <img src="img/model-designer-newdataclass.png" />